orhun/menyoki/README.md

 ### Record <a href="https://github.com/orhun/menyoki"><img src="https://user-images.githubusercontent.com/24392180/99184076-96c10b00-2751-11eb-99ea-ad962144df76.png" height="30"></a>

-**menyoki** can record an area of a window or the whole screen and encode it as a supported format (only GIF for now).
+**menyoki** can record an area of a window or the whole screen and encode it as a supported format.
 Area selection and resize is performed with the key bindings.

 A few scenarios that **record** action might be helpful would be: